Property development Advice for investors of UK

 - Plan for Delays: In case you face unexpected issues with this, you should keep some extra time and budget to handle this problem.
 That may be construction issues or financial ups and downs.

-- Learn from Other persons experience: You should keep in contact with developers and join property groups.
+- Learn from other people’s experiences: You should keep in contact with developers and join property groups.
 And also read the case studies to avoid the common pitfalls.

 Risks of Property Development in the UK